-If this condition exists For this Population And we implement these strategies This many times, for these individuals We expect this short-term change And we expect this outcome to impact the overall county Need Statement Why?
-Target Population Who?
-Program or Activity Elements What?
-Outputs How Many?
-Outcomes So What?
-How does outcome impact Smart Start's Measures of Impact or other long term goal? (
+If this condition exists For this Population And we implement these strategies This many times, for these individuals We expect this short-term change And we expect this outcome to impact the overall county Need Statement Target Population Program or Activity Outputs Outcomes How does outcome Why?
+Who?
+Elements What?
+How Many?
+So What? impact Smart Start's Measures of Impact or other long term goal? (